1922 United States Senate elections

 The 1922 United States Senate elections were elections that occurred in the middle of Republican President Warren G. Harding's term.
 The 32 seats of Class 1 were contested in regular elections, and special elections were held to fill vacancies.
 With the Republicans divided between conservative and progressive factions, the Democrats gained six net seats from the Republicans while the Farmer–Labor party gained one.
 The Republicans retained their Senate majority.

+Mid-term vacancies would reduce the Republican majority by a further two seats, with the Democrats and the Farmer Labors picking up another seat each, reducing Republicans to a 51-43-2 majority.

 Gains, losses, and holds

 Retirements

-Two Republicans and three Democrats retired instead of seeking re-election.
+One Republican and two Democrats retired instead of seeking re-election.
+One Republican retired instead of seeking election to finish the unexpired term and one Democrat retired instead of seeking election to finish the unexpired term.

 Defeats

-Ten Republicans and three Democrats sought re-election but lost in the primary or general election.
+Nine Republicans and three Democrats sought re-election but lost in the primary or general election.
+One Republican sought election to finish the unexpired term and sought election to a full term but lost in both the special election and the regular election.